cozy-labs/cozy-light/README.md

       "cert": "/etc/cozy/server.crt"
     },

-# Contributions
+# Contribution

-Feel free to contribute in any way to this platform.
-The code is contained in a single file.
-So, currently, it's super easy to understand and to propose new capabilities.
-Make us proposal on what you want to do in the issue page then send us your PR!
+Make us proposal on what you want to do in the issue page then send us your PR.
+You can write your own application or plugin.

 # Developer guide